jasperlinthorst/ARTEMIS/readme.md

 ./artemis --help
 ```

 To run the Artemis pipeline, use the following command:

-Arguments
+### Arguments
 reference_genome: Path to the human reference genome file (required)
 vcf_file: Path to the VCF file, e.g., a ClinVar VCF file (required)

-Options
+### Options
 --exclude <kg>: Exclude PAMs that intersect with variants in this VCF (e.g., 1000 genomes data)
 -o <outputfile>: Where to write the annotated output VCF file (default: stdout)
 --seedsize <size>: Specify the size of the seed region (default: 5)
+--pamregex <regex>: Specify regular expression that matches PAM sites, first group for positive strand and second group for negative strand matches, (default Cas12a: "(?=(TTT[ACG]))|(?=([CGT]AAA))")

 NOTE, make sure vcf and reference genomes use the same version and contig annotations.

 ## Example